hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 so open up a vein and then I'll tell you what you're gonna do, you'll

 suck the life right out of me
-just how I show my love you see or it is now, it's just how you be so it'll be baby please
+just how I show my love these days you see not complaining, I know its how you be so it'll be baby please